PayString/rfcs/src/spec/payid-easy-checkout.md

         ]
      }

-A PayID Discovery client MUST parse this response to find the PayID Easy Checkout Link.
+A PayID Easy Checkout client MUST parse this response to find the PayID Easy Checkout Link.
 If the JRD returned from the PayID Discovery query does not contain a PayID Easy Checkout Link in its 'links' collection, PayID Easy Checkout is considered to have failed.
 Once a PayID Easy Checkout URL has been obtained from the PayID Easy Checkout Link,